Clostridium perfringens: Toxins, Gas Gangrene, Diagnosis

 Direct Microscopy

-Gram-stained smears of aspirated material from myonecrosis reveal a necrotic background with a lack of inflammatory cells and presence of gram-positive bacilli with a morphology resembling C. perfringens or other clostridia.
+Gram-stained smears of aspirated material from myonecrosis show a necrotic background, few or no inflammatory cells, and gram-positive bacilli with the morphology of C. perfringens or other clostridia.
 Gram stained films provide clues about the species of clostridia present.

 - Thick, stubby, boxcar-shaped, gram-positive bacilli without spore are suggestive of C. perfringens.
 The cells of C. perfringens are usually 0.8 to 1.5 μm in diameter × 2 to 4 μm long and have blunt ends.
 They are often described as boxcar-shaped.